 Harvest horror: 26,000 people short

-The Australian Fresh Produce Alliance (AFPA) has previously welcomed the restart of the Seasonal Worker Programme, allowing workers from the Pacific to come to Australia and help to pick fruit and vegetables.
+The Australian Fresh Produce Alliance (AFPA) has previously welcomed the restart of the Seasonal Worker Programme.
+This allows workers from the Pacific to come to Australia and help to pick fruit and vegetables.
 Despite this, no new workers have arrived in Australia, leaving many growers without a workforce to harvest their crops.

-“We have been working with relevant state and territory governments, as well as federal departments, to assist in restarting this program, but still, no new workers have arrived in Australia and in most states we’re at least six to 10 weeks away from that even looking likely” says AFPA CEO, Michael Rogers.
+“We have been working with relevant state and territory governments, as well as federal departments, to assist in restarting this program,” says AFPA CEO, Michael Rogers.
+“But still, no new workers have arrived in Australia.
+In most states, we’re at least six to 10 weeks away from that even looking likely.”

-Meanwhile, industry workforce shortages are now urgent, with growers in Western Australia and Queensland having already destroyed or are in the process of destroying crops due to a lack of available harvest workers.
+Meanwhile, industry workforce shortages are now urgent.
+Growers in Western Australia and Queensland having already destroyed or are in the process of destroying crops due to a lack of available harvest workers.

 “This week, a citrus grower in Queensland is bulldozing hectares of citrus because he is not confident of there being labour available now, into 2021 and beyond,” Rogers says.
 “That’s a decision worth hundreds of thousands of dollars and several full-time jobs for Australians.”